-For billing, CPT Code 99453 will only cover the cost of the time spent setting up the device and educating the patient on device use.
-Cost and shipping of RPM devices will not be reimbursed.
+CPT Code 99453 only covers the cost of the time spent setting up the device and educating the patient on device use and does not cover the device cost and shipping.

 How often can you bill for CPT Code 99453?

-CPT Code 99453 is unique in that it is an initial billing code that can only be billed once per patient during the device set-up period.
+CPT Code 99453 varies from other codes as it is s an initial billing code rather than a monthly billing code.
+This means that CPT Code 99453 can only be billed one time per patient.
 Other codes, such as CPT 99454 and CPT 99457 can be billed monthly for continuous service costs, device supply, and treatment services.

 How do practices get paid for Remote Patient Monitoring with CPT Code 99453?

 In order to be reimbursed for CPT Code 99453, providers must collect 16 days of patient data readings during a 30 day billing period.
 Providers can then only bill for this code once per patient.

 Can a third party deliver CPT 99453 services on behalf of the practice?

 Yes, a third party Remote Patient Monitoring partner can deliver CPT 99453 services on behalf of the practice, so long as it is supervised by the primary provider.Third party partners such as 100Plus can help to alleviate stress from physicians and help run efficient Remote Patient Monitoring services.